ekrichbaum/napalm-fortios/README.md

 # NAPALM driver for fortios

+Modified to add get_config and get_environment for use with netbox.

 This is a [NAPALM](https://napalm.readthedocs.io/en/latest/) driver for fortios (fortigate) using rest API to be able, for now, retrieving some information like:

 - interfaces